 With numerical discretizations and approximations for Laplacian operator, surface normal, and curvature, (5) can be easily solved by iterative method along time axis.
-The diffusion equation will evolve along time axis according to the surface curvature and normal.
-The medial axis resides on the locations where different parts of the propagating surface meet, which can be determined by a collision detection algorithm or the distance values calculated by the distance function based on Taylor polynomials.
+The diffusion equation will evolve along time axis according to the surface curvature and normal, and the medial axis resides on the locations where different parts of the propagating surface meet.
 Because of the discrete property of the numerical technique, users can freeze certain points on the mesh to let them stay at their current positions during the process to obtain different skeletons.
 Furthermore, we also allow users to select a region to extract the medial axis inside the region to obtain any localized results.